Mopilani/uis_by_mopi/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application it contains some uis that uses http connections to load data or images.

 A few resources to get you started if this is your first Flutter project: